What do you need to do in order to play guitar better?

 How Do Guitarists Play Chord Progressions and Use the Number System?

-Music is always based on movement, whether it be melodic movement, chordal movement, or, in most cases, both.
+Music is always based on movement.
 Almost every song is composed using a group of chords that move from one to another.
 A chord progression is the way in which chords are put together to form a series of chord changes.
 As chords change they determine the music’s movement and a song’s structure.
 Composing a chord progression requires you to understand relationships between chords and concepts involving the way chords lead to and pass from one another.
 Learn more about guitar chord progressions and playing by numbers

 What Are Modes and How Do Guitarists Play Modal Scales?

-One of the biggest mistakes guitar players make is to assume that the modal concept is just a theoretical idea that doesn’t really have a practical purpose, but this is not true.
+One of the biggest mistakes guitar players make is to assume that the modal concept is just a theoretical idea that doesn’t really have a practical purpose.
 Most music is based in a mode in one way or another and recognizing modes is critical to understanding how music works.
 Chord progressions, melodies, harmonies, riffs, lead guitar solos, and bass lines are all derived from modal scales in some fashion.
 Understanding the modal concept is absolutely necessary if you want to become a knowledgeable, versatile player.

 In a nutshell, here’s how modes work.
 The major scale has seven notes, and any one of them can be used as the starting point, or the primary pitch, of a piece of music.
 In other words, you don’t always have to base music off of the first degree and chord of the major scale.
 The sound of the scale changes depending on which degree is primary.
 Learn more about guitar modes and modal scales